 Matters of public self-belief

 But specialists say the law is just too vague.
 “The regulation is sweeping, vast, and contains vague wording that can be commonplace to regulation in Singapore,” says Chong Ja Ian, a political scientist working in Singapore.
-Professor Chong factors to some clauses that he says offer the vast range to the Singapore authorities.
+Professor Chong factors in some clauses that he says offer a vast range to the Singapore authorities.
 “Several sections [4(f), 7(1)(b)(vi), 8(3)(f), 9(3)(f)] say that a person has to not do something in or outdoor Singapore, in line with the regulation, to ‘lessen public self-assurance’ in a nation frame,” says Professor Chong.

-Experts say clauses like this will probably make commenting or reporting on topics of public hobby tricky.
-Professor Chong also refers to Clause sixty-one, which, consistent with the draft invoice, “permits the Minister to exempt someone or class of humans from any provision of the Bill.”
+Experts say clauses like this will probably make commenting or reporting on topics of public interest tricky.
+Professor Chong also refers to Clause sixty-one, which, consistent with the draft invoice, “permits the Minister to exempt someone or a class of humans from any provision of the Bill.”
 The manner the regulation is worded suggests the authorities “can exempt all of us from this act that they want,” he says.
 The fear is that if strength is abused, the law leaves open the opportunity that a government official would not be delivered to account for probably spreading falsehoods.

 Is going in opposition to the government practical?